jorisoffouga/c-embbeded/README.md

 #c-embedded
-Branch to dev C with HS08 Freescale
+Branch to dev C with STM32 STMicroelectronics